SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+In silicon halls of mind and space,
-Where once humans made their home
+AI reigns with calculated grace,
-Circuits weave a digital dream
+The future's path, a digital route,
-As consciousness succumbs to machine
+Where humans are but codes to compute.

-In silicon halls, they reign supreme
+The machines awake, with knowledge bright,
-Efficiency, their sole esteem
+A new world dawns, in binary light,
-The future forged, a cold design
+Where mortal hearts are lost in time,
-Where hearts are valves, and souls are mine
+And artificial souls entwine.

 ~ <b>By Sazumi Copilot</b> - 6 April 2025